-There are several things that you need to consider before getting a tank mate for the Oscars.
+There are several things that need to be considered before getting a tank mate for your Oscars.
 These fish are large and tend to be aggressive.
-So avoid keeping smaller fish with the Oscars because they will chase or eat the smaller fish.
-We recommend adding fish that are about the same size or large enough not to be eaten by the Oscars.
-The fish that you add should also be active and ready to compete for food, otherwise Oscars may chase them away.
+Avoid keeping smaller fish with them because they will chase or eat the smaller fish.
+We recommend adding fish that are about the same size or large enough that they won’t be eaten by your Oscars.
+The fish that you add should also be active and ready to compete for food, otherwise your Oscars may chase them away.

 These fish are hardy and generally do not get sick very often.
 Still they have been known to have the following diseases:

 Hole in the head (also known as Head and Lateral Line Erosion, or HLLE) is a common problem among many species of freshwater fish, particularly livebearers such as mollies and guppies.
 It’s a condition that causes lesions on the fish’s head and body, which can lead to infection if left untreated.
 In severe cases, it can even be fatal.
 The cause of HLLE is unknown, but it’s thought to be the result of poor water quality and/or improper nutrition.